-The morning has three components for dialectic students:
+Our morning has four components for dialectic students:

-- Communications—Includes writing, speech and recitation, and latin intro.
+- Communications—Includes writing, speech and recitation.
 1 hr.

 - Art/Science —Hands on experience alternating weeks.
 1 hr.

 - Seminar—Dig into literature selections and virtue study using Socratic disussion.
 Delve into history through study and creation of a timeline notebook.
 Geography study and memorization.
 Hands-on and discussion oriented.
 1 hr.

 Communications will contain opportunities for writing development, speech and Latin intro.
 Students will use material from the Institute of Excellence in Writing (IEW), adapted specifically to align with the CSH content.
 Students will receive a workbook.
 Families may purchase their own copy of the teacher guide if they wish to do additional exercises, but it is optional.

 Each quarter students will look at and sometimes memorize a famous speech.
 Looking at successful speeches teaches technique, and the opportunity to present pre-written content allows students to focus on delivery.
 They will also give one self-created presentation per quarter.

 Grammar will be reviewed in the context of improving writing.
 An introduction to Latin is also included.

 Dialectic students learn to look at art, closely noticing features, details and techniques.
 Projects are still important for these upper level students and will be incorporated as well.
 Music appreciation will take place one time per quarter during the fine arts section.